-- A. Checks with other employees in the work group to ensure that the tool was not misplaced or borrowed. - B. Submits a police report. - C. Submits an affidavit confirming that he or she has taken steps A & B above and understands that filing a false police report may result in disciplinary action, up to and including termination.
+A. Checks with other employees in the work group to ensure that the tool was not misplaced or borrowed.

+- B. Submits a police report. - C. Submits an affidavit confirming that they have taken steps A & B above and understands that filing a false police report may result in disciplinary action, up to and including termination.